c-or-a/Rset/README.md

 ## **Never** lose a prized vehicle to a server restart again.

 ### This lightweight utility tracks server restart times with high precision,
-### enabling you to secure your prized gear before the restart,
+### enabling you to secure your gear before the restart,
 ### and ensuring you are the first one back in the queue.

 Designed in-time with, and for, the _Escape from Dayz_ by Goon DayZ server.